symbol-systems/iq/iq-run-apis/README.md

-# iq-run-apis
+## IQ: An operating environment for symbolic cognition

+IQ is an operating environment for your fleets of neuro-symbolic cognitive AI.

+It transforms an RDF graph into an executable playbook.

+This repository defines the IQ operation model as a suite of Java interfaces.

+## Runtime environment

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Quarkus, the `Supersonic Subatomic Java Framework`.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+Quarkus provides an efficient, robust and performant runtime for your IQ APIs.

 ## Running the application in dev mode